mattduck/clawde/README.md

 - install: `go install github.com/mattduck/clawde@latest`

 - run: `clawde`.
 Arguments are directly passed through to `claude`, which must be on your $PATH.
-Usage the same as `claude`, but with the features mentioned below.
+Usage is the same as `claude`, but with the features mentioned below.

 ## Features